MartinGer/ddsm-visual-primitives/README.md

 ### Run Prerequisite Scripts

-Before starting up the server for the first time you will need to run the following scripts using the Run Configurations created earlier; `analyze_patches`, `analyze_full_images`, and `fix_full_images`.
+Before starting up the server for the first time you will need to run the following scripts using the Run Configurations created earlier; `analyze_patches` and `analyze_full_images`.

 ### Start Server for Unit Visualizations and Annotations